Just about everything in this story grates.

 The Harperites hoped that their water-carriers in the right-wing media, scum like Ezra Levant, would be able to use the inevitable embarrassing revelations as fodder for anti-Indian hate-mongering in perpetuity.

 The Act has had mixed results.
 Overall, the First Nations have been shown to have at least as much fiscal responsibility as what we find in the political machinery of the colonists.
 Yes, there have been a few scandals, but overall, not much to write home about.

 So now we see this "hardball" headline in the Toronto Star.
 The implication is that these 80 nations that have not yet bowed to the dictates of the First Nations Transparency Act must obviously be the worst of the worst!

 Therefore, it's now up to Massah to play "hardball."

 What a disgusting display of abusive language; the people who have all the power threaten to play "hardball" with those who have none.

-And this from a government that never tires of pointing fingers at various imagined human rights miscreants around the world.
+And this from a government that never tires of pointing fingers at various real and imagined human rights miscreants around the world.